andersonberg/blog/content/learning-how-to-learn.md

 The tip to change a habit is to change your reaction to the trigger.
 1. Find what makes you procrastinate.
 The suggestions are normally in 4 categories: location, time, how do you feel and reactions.
 2. You need to create a plan to avoid your brain to distract with something more pleasure.
 For example, create a new routine.
-If the plan doesn't work, adapt it.
+If the plan doesn't work at first, adjust it.
 3. Reward!
-Give yourself a reward when tackle the procrastination.
+Give yourself a reward when win the battle against procrastination.
 4. You have to believe you can do it.
 When things get stressed, you may want to go back to old bad habits.